jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 ### title ###
 A paragraph or phrase that describes the licence.
 For example, this could be several sentences provided by a publisher or a simple creative commons abbreviation such as `"cc by"`.

-Where no `url` is provided then the value of this element may be relied upon to describe the licence.
+Where `url` is missing then the value of this element may be relied upon to describe the licence.

+Where a `url` is present, then the value of this element may be used to provide a description of the licence.

 ### type ###
 A phrase that describes the licence type.
 For example it could say `"open access"` or it could be the same text supplied in the `title` element (above).